 Since 2020, I have run the North West Support Group for the TNA UK and sometimes I pop up in the other areas as well.
-I currently run my local support groups over zoom, due to the pandemic, but soon I will be able to run some in person too, which I am incredibly excited for!
+I currently run my regional support groups over zoom, due to the pandemic, but soon I will be able to run some in person too, which I am incredibly excited for!

 Here are four things I’ve learned since starting running my support groups..

 Running a support group wasn’t something I thought I was qualified for, but I’ve learned that it’s not about me.
 I am the organiser and I moderate the conversation, but my amazing members are the heart and soul of my support group.
 I send out the invite, arrange the time and date, I start the conversation and then the group help each other.
 I am not a medical professional and I have only had TN since I was 23.
 I don’t have all the answers, but my members have all different experiences of living with trigeminal neuralgia and we can share that together.
 When someone asks a question about medication, someone else in my group might have tried a particular type and knows something about the side effects.
 Someone else may have visited a particular hospital or met with a specific surgeon.
 Someone may have a great technique for coping with pain that I’ve never considered before.
 I just facilitate the meeting and my amazing group look after each other.

 People do come together in the worst of times.